JulyWitch/JulyWitch/README.md

 ### 🚀 Areas of Expertise

 - **IoT Data Processing**
-   Building efficient pipelines to capture, filter, and translate IoT data streams.

 - **Microservices Architecture**
-   Creating scalable microservices for complex, event-driven workflows with tools like Kafka and Redis.

 - **API Development**
-   Developing secure, scalable APIs for seamless front-end and back-end integration.

 - **Frontend Development**
-   Designing responsive and intuitive user interfaces with a focus on performance and usability.

 ### 🎨 Hobbies & Interests